The Mary Tyler Moore Show: In popular culture

 The show has remained popular since the final episode was broadcast in 1977.
-Several songs, films and other television programs reference or parody characters and events from the show, including the memorable "can turn the world on with her smile" line from the title song.
+Several songs, films and other television programs reference or parody characters and events from the show, including the memorable "who can turn the world on with her smile" line from the title song.
 Parodies were done on shows such as Saturday Night Live, MadTV, and Mystery Science Theater 3000 (which was produced in Minneapolis).
 Musical artist Barbara Kessler and groups The Hold Steady and Relient K have all referred to the show in their songs.

 The show has also been mentioned in film.
 In the Will Ferrell comedy film Anchorman: The Legend of Ron Burgundy, the name of Burgundy's dog, Baxter, refers to the character Ted Baxter, and the head of the newsroom staff is named Ed, honoring Ed Asner.
 In the 1997 film Romy & Michele's High School Reunion, the characters argue with each other while exclaiming "I'm the Mary and you're the Rhoda."
 Frank DeCaro of The New York Times wrote that this was the highlight of the film.

 The show's Emmy-winning final episode has been alluded to many times in other series' closing episodes, such as the 1988 finale of St. Elsewhere (including the group shuffle to the tissue box).